 In fact, motorcycle riders are over 30 times more likely to be killed in an accident than those driving a car or truck.
 More than half of all motorcycle accidents result from a collision with other vehicles.
 It is easy to understand how motorcyclists are especially vulnerable to injuries when they are involved in an accident as they have no physical protection (beyond a helmet) and no seatbelts for security.
 Also, motorcyclists may occasionally engage in risky behavior, such as speeding, traveling in between lanes to pass vehicles, and other activities that increase the likelihood of being involved in an accident.
 Even if you are an extremely cautious biker you are still in danger of being involved in a motorcycle crash.

 Studies show that motorcycle accidents and fatalities have increased in Florida in recent years.
-Florida has recently relaxed its helmet laws which could be leading to additional fatalities.
 There are many causes for motorcycle accidents and one of the primary causes is the driver not paying attention to the road.
 Even when the motorcyclist is paying close attention to the road and other drivers, he or she will be the one more likely to have serious injuries in the event of a crash.

 If you have been involved in motorcycle accident, there are some key steps you should take: